telerik/blazor-docs/knowledge-base/radiogroup-bind-to-enum.md

 ## Solution
 You need to prepare a list of all the available
-You need to prepare a list of items that correspond to the enum values that can be shown to the user.
-Here is an example of this:
+To achieve this, prepare a list of items that correspond to the enum values that can be shown to the user.
+Here is an example:

 ````CSHTML
 <TelerikRadioGroup @bind-Value="@Value" Data="@Subscriptions"></TelerikRadioGroup>